jav-ed/phd_Thesis_Writing/2_Wr/1_Chapters/3_Loadcase/0_Loadcase.typ

 Ground operations introduce a distinct set of loads: landing impact forces and subsequent braking loads, runway surface irregularities, towing forces during ground handling, and maintenance-related loads such as jacking operations @heinze2023aircraft.
 Of particular concern are tool drop scenarios during maintenance, which must be considered in the structural analysis.

-It's important to note that these various load cases do not act uniformly across the aircraft structure, nor do they necessarily occur simultaneously.
+It's important to emphasize that these various load cases do not act uniformly across the aircraft structure, nor do they necessarily occur simultaneously.
 Rather, specific locations experience characteristic load combinations that can result in critical stress states, forming the fundamental basis for structural dimensioning @heinze2023aircraft.
 // ----------------------------------- MBB ---------------------------------- //
 Given the outlined challenges, this work leverages established industry knowledge to identify potentially key load cases for #glspl("swith").
 The former company MBB performed a statistical evaluation to determine the probability of each load case being critical.
 Their findings, expressed as the percentage of instances in which a specific load case was found to be critical, are provided in @tab_29.